philipdelorenzo/sync-action-status/README.md

 1. Security _(are there any reasons why you would want to keep the functionality of the action secret, this can help)_
 2. SRE can engage with Dev teams with minimal interuptions
-    - Let's face it, Development is tough, and developers are busy.
-Putting all of the Actions in a Repo to run from allows the SRE team to iterate, build, augment Actions without interupting developer's with constant PR requests and extra code bloat in their repo_(s)_.
+    - Let's face it, development is tough, and developers are busy.
+Putting all of the Actions in a Repo allows the SRE team to iterate, build, augment Actions without interupting developers with constant PRs and extra code bloat in their repo_(s)_.
 3. My personal favorite, it allows us to remain in Github -
     - In some cases, there are needs for other services like CircleCI, Buildkite, etc. but if we can remain in Github, this is always a plus.
 It's less cost _(why pay for another service if you already have a service deployed that can do the same thing?)_, and less context switching - These days, Platform Engineers end up working tirelessly just gluing together the plethora of services utilized by their development teams.